FintanK/software-development-notes-bookmarks/README.md

 - State is read-only.
 - Pure functions update the state

-One of the biggest benefits of using state management with Angular and NgRX is that the duplicate dependency injection of data services can be moved out from the components to the state management logic.
+One of the biggest benefits of using state management is that the duplicate dependency injection of data services can be moved out from the components to the state management library implementation.

 In Universal (Server side rendered) Angular apps you can prepopulate the store on page load and avoid the many HTTP many requests needed for this logic with an SPA (Single Page Application).